R0bL/Project_Initiation_DS5500/README.md

  * Absence of an overall score combining performance scores alongenvironmental, social and governance axes
  * lack of acknowledgement of stakeholder expectations leading to lower acceptance rates.

-keywords corresponding to the SASB categories of ESG terms
 3. Capturing Firm Economic Events

 https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4510212#:~:text=To%20better%20capture%20events%20that,participants'%20uncertainty%20about%20that%20performance.